 including his numerous articles on simple, easy-to-build equipment.

 1990 No award presented.

-Society and radio amateur interests in VHF and
+contributions to the Society and radio amateur interests in VHF and

 Proceedings and his helping others achive 10 GHz EME capability.